kubernetes/community/events/elections/2021/templates/election-templates.md

 If you have questions, please feel free to ask on the list; otherwise, you can reach the Election Officials at election@kubernetes.io.

+## Candidate Qualification

+Per the requirements of the [candidate process](https://git.k8s.io/steering/elections.md), I have verified that {name of candidate} has the necessary endorsements to qualify to run for steering committee.

+{candidate}, please prepare a bio for yourself based on the `nomination-template` file in the election directory and submit a PR before October 14th.

 ## Election Status Updates

 Post these weekly to kubernetes-dev